Project X (2012 film): Plot

 Miles Teller smashes T-Rick's gnome, revealing that it contains large amounts of ecstasy tablets, which the partygoers quickly consume, including Thomas and his friends.
 Thomas kisses Kirby and reveals that he loves her.
 Alexis meanwhile flirts with Thomas throughout the night and eventually seduces him.
 Kirby walks in on the pair as they are about to have sex and leaves the party upset, as does Alexis, upset with Thomas running off and being secretly filmed.
-The noise and chaos of the party, including violence and mass property destruction, which has now spilled into the surrounding neighborhood, receive televised news coverage with helicopters flying over the house.
-A dwarf guest drives Thomas' dad's Mercedes into the pool after being put into an oven by other partygoers earlier.
+The party has now escalated into violence, property damage and vandalism, which has now spilled into the surrounding neighborhood, receives televised news coverage with helicopters flying over the house.
+A dwarf guest drives Thomas's dad's Mercedes into the pool after being forced into an oven by other partygoers earlier.

 T-Rick arrives armed with a flamethrower, setting fire to trees, cars, and houses in the neighborhood in search of Costa and in an attempt to reclaim his gnome, forcing the guests to flee and the party to end.
 The police shoot his flamethrower pack, and it explodes.
-Thomas, Costa, J.B., and Dax flee with the other guests as Thomas' house (and the rest of the neighborhood) is left aflame, and the SWAT team moves in to retake the neighborhood.
+Thomas, Costa, J.B., and Dax flee with the other guests as Thomas's house (and the rest of the neighborhood) is left aflame, and the SWAT team moves in to retake the neighborhood.
 By morning, the boys return to their respective homes to discover what punishment awaits them.
-After his parents return, Thomas' father commends him for throwing such a large party because he thought he was a loser but reveals that Thomas is very much in deep trouble as his college fund will be used to cover the damages.
+After his parents return, Thomas's father commends him for throwing such a large party because he thought he was a loser but reveals that Thomas is very much in deep trouble as his college fund will be used to cover the damages.
 At school, the boys are cheered by the students, and Thomas reconciles romantically with Kirby.

 The epilogue reveals that T-Rick survived the explosion and is arrested for his actions; Thomas is convicted for disturbing the peace, contributing to the delinquency of minors, and inciting a riot, but is also voted most likely to succeed by his classmates.
-Costa and J.B. are acquitted, the former having a competent and expensive lawyer but awaits results of three separate paternity tests, and the latter's parents convincing the court that he is mentally incapable and unfit to stand trial but is forced to ride the short bus for the remainder of high school.
-Dax, meanwhile, is under investigation for the disappearance of his parents.
-In a television interview with Jillian Reynolds, Costa invites her to his next party instead of giving an apology.
+Costa and J.B. are acquitted; Costa having an expensive lawyer but awaiting results of three separate paternity tests, and J.B.'s parents convincing the court that he is mentally incapable and unfit to stand trial only for him to ride the short bus for the remainder of high school.
+Dax, meanwhile, is under investigation for the disappearance of his parents, due to the fact that he lives alone.
+In his show, Jimmy Kimmel makes jokes regarding the party, whereas Costa invites Jillian Reynolds to his next event during a television interview.